chris-chan-commits/Hermes/README.md

 What is bolt?
 Bolt is a Game Engine that is currently in development, and includes a completed 2D renderer and an audio system.
 The audio system is currently in development, however you can still use it, and it produces, mediocore sounds.

 # Attribution
-Visual state/show that any application/game was made by Bolt
+Visually state/show that any application/game was made by Bolt

 # Documentation
 ### Usage